 5. Sour cream

-In some parts of Poland, pierogi ruskie are only served with the sour cream.
-It make the entire dish quite heavy, however, the taste is awesome.
+In some parts of Poland, pierogi ruskie are only served with sour cream.
+It makes the entire dish quite heavy, however, the taste is awesome.

 6. Fresh salads